Learning Particle Dynamics Subject to Rigid Body Manipulations Using Graph Neural Networks: Appendix

 It has been shown that perturbing the inputs with noise makes the GNN models more robust to noisy inputs \cite{sanchez2020learning}.
 This is particularly helpful when generating rollouts where the network is fed with its own noisy, previous predictions as input.
 We choose a noise value $\mathcal{N}(0, \sigma=0.00067)$.
 Additionally, all the inputs and outputs were normalised.

-We use Adam \cite{ADAM} to optimize the $L2$ loss on one-step acceleration predictions of the liquid particles with an exponential decaying learning rate from 1e-4 to 1e-6.
-The predicted particle accelerations are then integrated to produce the next-step positions using the finite-differences method.
+We use Adam \cite{ADAM} to optimize the $L2$ loss on one-step acceleration predictions of the liquid particles with an exponentially decaying learning rate from 1e-4 to 1e-6.
+The predicted particle accelerations are then integrated to produce the next-step positions using the finite-difference method.

 The models were trained on a single Nvidia 4090 GPU up to a maximum of $2 M$ gradient steps with a batch size of 20.
-The training time took about 10 days.
+The training period lasted approximately 10 days.
+The source code and visualizations are available here.\footnote{https://github.com/RothkopfLab/fluid-manip-gnn}